-PREREQUISITE: Minimum 2.0 GPA; 90 % attendance record; reading, writing, and math at the 10th grade level; at least one semester of keyboarding, and/or computer applications coursework and a minimum of 2 semesters of art
+Prerequisite: Minimum 2.0 GPA; 90 % attendance record; reading, writing, and math at the 10th grade level; at least one semester of keyboarding, and/or computer applications coursework and a minimum of 2 semesters of art

 Recommended: Exposure to graphic design.
 The purpose of this course is to prepare students to continue their education in college.
 This program is organized into two one-year programs.
-The student may take one or both years.